 A core challenge is ensuring that the benefits of AI do not deepen existing inequalities.
 The “digital divide” refers to the gap between those with access to modern technology and those without.
 Well funded health systems may be able to afford advanced AI tools, while smaller or rural facilities are left behind, potentially worsening health disparities.
 Creating a more equitable future requires making AI technologies accessible and affordable, ensuring they are designed for diverse populations, and promoting digital literacy for both patients and providers.

-Healthcare is a prime target for cyberattacks, with more than 39 million patients having their information exposed in the first half of 2023 alone.
+Healthcare is a prime target for cyberattacks.
 AI systems introduce new vulnerabilities, from the data they use to the algorithms themselves.
 An attacker could potentially poison training data to cause misdiagnoses or hack a system to give harmful advice.
 This makes robust cybersecurity, including regular security audits and compliance with standards like SOC 2 Type 2, a non negotiable requirement for any AI tool used in a clinical or administrative setting.

 Technology alone doesn’t create better healthcare.
 The successful integration of AI depends on its interaction with clinicians and patients, demanding new approaches to training, communication, and overcoming practical hurdles.